Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 # Installation & use

 - Latest version released: https://github.com/kyleraykbs/Portal2-32PlayerMod-Lite/releases/latest
-  - v2.0 can be downloaded from the commits.
+  - v2.0 requires you to download the entire repo.

 - Steam guide: https://steamcommunity.com/sharedfiles/filedetails/?id=2458260280
   - ***The Steam guide goes over everything you need to know in order to get the mod working, but just in case, we have also prepared supplementary videos if you get stuck.***